mattgray/cv/matt-gray-cv.md

 ---------

 I take an interest in technology and programming outside of my work, in particular functional programming.
-I have been working a little bit with the MirageOS unikernel framework, and presented a talk on this at the Devs in the Ditch meetup.
+I have been learning about the MirageOS unikernel framework, and presented a talk on the subject at the Devs in the Ditch meetup.

 Outside of technology, I enjoy rock climbing and music.